emgnomez/mywebsite/content/work/design/topso4.md

 ## This Design

-I created a mock website for TopSo.
-The home page has our mission
+I created a mock website for TopSo using InVision.
+The home page has an introduction and call-to-action video underneath.
+The about page has the TopSo's history, mission, message, values, and leadereship.
+We have pages going over the mining reclamation process, the projects who we've partnered with, and a petition to require mining companies to take responsibility over abandoned mines.